 When a patient suffers injury or loss – preventable had the requisite standard been applied – the injured person will be entitled to recover compensation.

 Establishing a medical negligence case can be a complex endeavour.
 It is essential you engage appropriate help.
 Our specialist medical negligence lawyers can assist you when it comes to pursuing a medical claim.
 In most cases, the professional indemnity insurance policy of the medical professional who caused injury will pay compensation.
 At Kingsley Lawson Lawyers, our team of medical negligence lawyers are specialists in what is a very complex are of law.

 To prove medical negligence, the following elements must be established:

 The harm caused must be directly connected to the medical provider’s negligence and not too remote.
-This connection is sometimes complicated because the patient has a pre-existing health concern.
+This connection is sometimes complicated because the patient has a pre-existing health problem.
 The starting point is: But for the negligence, would the injury or harm have been suffered?
 In some cases, answering this question will require an assessment of the patient’s likely prospects for recovery or the probable outcome after treatment, had the negligence not occurred.

-‘Failure to warn’ cases occur when a patient suffers injury in circumstances where the treatment provider failed to warn of the particular risks involved adequately.
-It is required at all times that patients receive full disclosure of any risks associated with a procedure/treatment before undergoing that procedure and/or treatment.
+‘Failure to warn’ cases occur when a patient suffers injury in circumstances where the treatment provider failed to warn of the particular risks involved in types of treatment.
+At all times patients must receive full disclosure of any risks associated with a procedure/treatment before undergoing that procedure and/or treatment.
 The patient may be entitled to claim compensation for medical negligence if it can be proven that he or she would not have consented to the procedure, had the risks been adequately explained.

 Time limits apply when making a medical negligence claim.
 At Kingsley Lawson Lawyers, our success in medical malpractice cases is based on attention to detail.
-We will look to build as strong a case as possible to help obtain maximum compensation for your loss.
+We will look to build as strong a case as possible to help obtain maximum compensation for your injury.
 Time limits also differ from state to state, so we recommend you contact us without delay.